 The skin is still transparent and very thin and you can see all the organs, bones and blood vessels.
 The body is filling out proportionally, so he/she will soon start to plump out.

 In preparation for breathing air, your baby’s lungs begin producing surfactant, a complex substance that expands the lungs during inspiration and allows gas exchange to take place.
-This substance helps breathing to be relatively effortless.
+This substance helps to breathe to be relatively effortless.

 Pregnancy Week 24 Tips